SUP lessons & hire locations

 - Grip the paddle with one hand on the centre of the shaft and the other on the top of the paddle

-- PADDLES BOARDS FLOAT – it won’t sink!
+- PADDLES BOARDS FLOAT – you won’t sink!

 - When you stand up on your paddle board make sure to keep a slight bend in your knees

-- Always hold the paddle from the top (FYI it’s not a broomstick)
+- Always hold the paddle from the top (it’s not a broomstick)

 - Grip on the paddle should be shoulder width apart to have a stronger stroke